-All tiebreakers that are significant (to decide A or B division in finals or to decide a better or worse payout) will be decided via a ONE BALL, random game sudden death playoff.
-If the tie is to advance in the finals, or decide the 1st/2nd or 3rd/4th tiebreaker, one FULL GAME will be played on a random game.
+All tiebreakers that are significant (to decide A or B division in finals or to decide a better or worse payout) will be decided via a ONE BALL, sudden death playoff on Game of Thrones Premium.
+If the tie is to advance in the finals, or decide the 1st/2nd or 3rd/4th tiebreaker, one FULL GAME will be played on Stars.

 Don't make your own rulings!

 If you do and someone wants a ruling after the fact, I will not change anything.
 If in doubt, call over a TD to help you.